REIN4S/build_scripts/README.md

 ## Getting Started

-This is an example of build, test for Nim language.
+This is an example of build, test for each language.

 * for Build: